 - If you withdraw a lump sum before you turn 60, you may pay tax on any taxable component of your super.

-- If you’re under your preservation age you’ll be taxed 22% (including Medicare Levy) or your marginal tax rate, whichever is lower.
+- If you’re under your preservation age, you will be taxed on the taxable component at your marginal tax rate or 22%, whichever is lower.

-- If you’re claiming the Departing Australia Superannuation Payment (DASP), it’s taxed at 35% or 65% if you’re a working holidaymaker.
+- If you’re claiming the Departing Australia Superannuation Payment (DASP), tax will apply on the taxable component between 35% and 65% if you’re a working holidaymaker.

-Tax may apply to your retirement income stream, so check the relevant product disclosure statement for the details.
+- Tax may apply to certain retirement income streams, so check the relevant product disclosure statement for the details.

 Before you withdraw any benefits or make a substantial contribution, we recommend you obtain advice from a tax specialist.
 We also recommend talking to our team of experienced advisers.

 Our team of experienced advisers are committed to putting you first.